Canada urged to make reparations for disappearance of Indigenous children News

 Canada urged to make reparations for disappearance of Indigenous children

-Canada’s Office of the Special Interlocutor concluded Tuesday that the Indigenous children who died and were buried at residential schools are not missing but were systematically disappeared, urging the government to make reparations.
-Kimberly Murray outlined 42 legal, moral, and ethical obligations for governments, churches, and other institutions to address the dark chapter in Canadian history.
+Canada’s Office of the Special Interlocutor concluded Tuesday that the Indigenous children who died and were buried at residential schools are not “missing” but were systematically “disappeared,” urging the government to make reparations.
+Kimberly Murray outlined 42 legal, moral and ethical obligations for governments, churches and other institutions to address the dark chapter in Canadian history.

-The report, titled “Upholding Sacred Obligations: Reparations for Missing and Disappeared Indigenous Children and Unmarked Burials in Canada” addressed the troubling emergence of what Murray termed as the “settler amnesty” and a “culture of impunity” towards suspected burials, raising significant concerns about human rights violations, transparency, and government accountability.
+The report, titled “Upholding Sacred Obligations: Reparations for Missing and Disappeared Indigenous Children and Unmarked Burials in Canada,” addressed the troubling emergence of what Murray termed as the “settler amnesty” and a “culture of impunity” towards suspected burials, raising significant concerns about human rights violations, transparency, and government accountability.
 The report also noted that while ground-penetrating radar has identified numerous underground anomalies at former residential school sites, no actual graves have been exhumed to date.

 The investigation revealed a disturbing lack of transparency in the historical records and processes surrounding the residential school system and found that the opacity hindered efforts to uncover the full truth about the fate of Indigenous children alongside denying families their right to know what happened to their young ones.

-Last, the report outlined the Indigenous-led Reparations Framework for Missing and Disappeared Children and Unmarked Burials associated with Indian Residential Schools.
+Last, the report outlined an Indigenous-led Reparations Framework for Missing and Disappeared Children and Unmarked Burials associated with Indian Residential Schools.
 The report also called for the establishment of a 20-year Commission of Investigations into the Enforced Disappearance of Indigenous Children in Canada.

 Minister of Justice and Attorney General of Canada, Arif Virani, said: